sdthompson1/knights/docs/README.txt

 (manual.html in this directory, or http://www.knightsgame.org.uk/manual.html on the Web).

-Starting from release 011, Knights is licensed under the GNU General Public Licence.
-See COPYRIGHT.txt for full copyright information and GPL.txt for a copy of the licence itself.
+Starting from release 026, Knights is licensed under the GNU General Public Licence as published by the Free Software Foundation, either version 2 of the Licence, or, at your option, any later version.
+See COPYRIGHT.txt for full copyright information and GPL2.txt and/or GPL3.txt for copies of the Licence itself.

 -----
 Stephen Thompson
 stephen@solarflare.org.uk
-August 2014
+May 2024